 The perfectly competent devs feel they were rejected not because they had too little skill or talent, but because they didn’t know answers to questions, they felt weren’t truly relevant to the job posting.
 And I tend to agree with them.

-From what I’ve seen and learned over the years, I doubt the value of many questions that wind up being asked in interviews.
+From what I’ve seen and learned over the years, I have 0 trust in most questions that wind up being asked in interviews.

 Obviously, companies are very different from each other and some do have adequate and successful interview processes, but those are the exception, not the rule.

 Over the years, I have been on all sides of the interview process, I’ve been the interviewer, the interviewee, the observer, the interviewer-adviser, the interviewee-adviser, … .
-This does not make me an expert on interviews in any way, it just gives me a lot of anecdotal evidence.
+This does not make me an expert on interviews in any way, but I also can’t just ignore the patterns I’m seeing.

 What’s the point of the questions